confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

         group { E; F; G; H; color = "#00EE00"; label = "Temporary storage"; }
     }

-Next we repeat the procedure to merge the second pair of sorted sub-sections:
+We repeat the procedure to merge the second pair of sorted sub-sections:

 .. blockdiag::